-After a torrid May that wiped $3 trillion off global equities, worsening trade tensions and the broader economic backdrop made for a jarring start to June.
+After a torrid May that wiped $3 trillion off global equities, the worsening trade and broader economic backdrop made for a jarring start to June.

-European shares and Wall Street futures both slipped further after Beijing sent another shot across Washington’s bows on trade and euro zone data came in weak, although the main impact was on bonds.
+European shares fell further and the Swiss franc jumped to a two-year high as Beijing sent another shot across Washington’s bows on trade and then euro zone data came in weak, though the main groundswell was in bonds.

-German government bond yields — which move inversely to price — fell to a new all-time low and those on two-year U.S. Treasuries were flirting with their biggest two-day fall since October 2008, at the start of the global financial crisis.
+German government bond yields — which move inversely to price — were pinned at all-time lows and those on two-year U.S. Treasuries were seeing their biggest two-day fall since early October 2008, when the global financial crisis was kicking off.

 “Bonds are more or less on fire and I think we are going to spend the week with trade dominating everything else,” said Societe Generale global strategist Kit Juckes.

-With German and UK political concerns and worries about Italy’s finances resurfacing, “it is hard to think the yen is not going to be at least one of the winners this week”, he said.
+With German and UK political concerns and worries about Italy’s finances resurfacing too, “it is hard to think the yen is not going to be at least one of the winners this week,” he said.

-Asian stocks had fared slightly better overnight as gains in South Korea and India offset a 4-1/2 month low for Tokyo’s Nikkei.
+Asia ex-Japan stocks had fared better overnight as gains in South Korea and India offset weakness in Tokyo and elsewhere.
 Chinese shares ended little changed though the yuan faced pressure.

 A private survey of China’s manufacturing sector published on Monday suggested a modest expansion in activity as export orders bounced from a contraction.

-Economists noted that increases in new export orders pointed to possible front-loading of U.S.-bound shipments to avoid potential tariff hikes that U.S. President Donald Trump has threatened to slap on another $300 billion of Chinese goods.
+Economists noted increased in new export orders pointed to possible front-loading of U.S.-bound shipments to avoid potential tariff hikes that U.S. President Donald Trump - who kicked off a potentially confrontational state visit to Britain on Monday - had threatened to slap on another $300 billion of Chinese goods.

-The euro zone reading slowed for the fourth month running, and more dramatically, as slumping automotive demand, Brexit and wider political uncertainty took their toll.
+The euro zone’s slowdown was for the fourth month running, and at an accelerating pace, as slumping automotive demand, Brexit and wider political uncertainty took their toll.

 “The sector remains in its toughest spell since 2013,” said Chris Williamson, chief business economist at IHS Markit.

-The standoff between the world’s two largest economies goes beyond trade, with tensions running high ahead of the 30th anniversary of a bloody Chinese military crackdown on protesters around Beijing’s Tiananmen Square.
+The standoff between the world’s two largest economies goes beyond trade, with tension running high ahead of the 30th anniversary of a bloody Chinese military crackdown on protesters around Beijing’s Tiananmen Square.

 “No one now thinks a deal would be possible at the G20.
 It is going to be a prolonged battle.
-Investors are rushing to the safe assets,” said Norihiro Fujito, chief investment strategist at Mitsubishi UFJ Morgan Stanley Securities.
+Investors are rushing to the safe assets,” Mitsubishi’s Fujito said.

 The gloomy economic outlook has prompted traders to increase bets that the U.S. Federal Reserve will cut interest rates sooner rather than later.